 J-Plasma, also known as RenuvionTM, is a new revolutionary device that uses helium to provide cool plasma.
 Dr Jack Zamora, a Cosmetic Surgeon from the US, pioneered the J-Plazty procedure as an innovative and revolutionary technique for skin tightening.
 Using the J-Plasma device it is possible to treat the underside of the skin using minimally invasive liposuction techniques to achieve incredible skin tightening not possible with other techniques and thereby avoiding radical surgery in cases of mild to moderate loose skin.

 At Rejuvence we are the only clinic in the UK to currently offer J-Plazty treatments.
 Using the J-Plasma device in tandem with VASER liposuction we are able to successfully achieve fantastic skin tightening in mild to moderate cases of loose skin in the tummy, flanks, neck and arms.
 The procedure is carried out in clinic under local anaesthetic and often associated with minimum downtime and avoids any large surgical scars.
 For further details check out the J-Plazty section on our website with further details on skin tightening treatments for the neck, tummy and arms.
-Please contact our clinic to arrange a free consultation.
+Please contact our clinic to arrange a consultation.